 If you go to the bridge, which is still standing today, you'll see a plaque that says, "It was intended to be an advertisement for the skill of the Coalbrookdale Ironmakers."
-The pots, pans and weapons, and they used the iron bridge as a visible advertisement to show how iron can span 100 feet between supports.

-Let's take a closer look at this

-new material iron, that came follow-

-ing the industrial revolution.
-Iron is
+The Darbys were in business for building pots, pans and weapons, and they used the iron bridge as a visible advertisement to show how iron can span 100 feet between supports.
+Let's take a closer look at this new material iron, that came following the industrial revolution.
+Iron is stronger than wood and stone.
+For example, in compression, iron is about 10 times stronger than stone, and in tension, it is on the order of magnitude 100 times stronger than stone.